 Present: Senators Corker, Gardner, Perdue, Isakson, Cardin, Menendez, and Murphy.

 OPENING STATEMENT OF HON.
-BOB CORKER, U.S. SENATOR FROM TENNESSEE
+BOB CORKER, U.S. SENATOR FROM TENNESSEE for State.
+And I am thrilled that she is here.

 The CHAIRMAN.
 The Senate Foreign Relations Committee will come to order.